Persimmon plc: Executive pay

 In December 2017, Persimmon's chairman, Nicholas Wrigley, resigned over his role in awarding Jeff Fairburn, the CEO, a £128 million bonus.
-The Persimmon bonus scheme was believed to be the UK's "most generous ever", scheduled to pay more than £800m to 150 senior staff from 31 December 2016.
+The Persimmon bonus scheme was believed to be the UK's "most generous ever", scheduled to pay more than £800 million to 150 senior staff from 31 December 2016.

 In October 2018, Fairburn received widespread criticism after refusing to discuss the bonus awarded to him the previous year.
-When the bonus was awarded he said he would forego half his shares: the final bonus which therefore was awarded £75 million.
+When the bonus was awarded he said he would forgo half his shares: the final bonus which therefore was awarded £75 million.
 This was the largest bonus award by a listed UK company in history.
 Fairburn has said he would give a "substantial proportion" of the bonus to charity; however no details of the charities were given (and no charitable involvement could be identified three years later).
 He left the following month in a decision that the company described as being by "mutual agreement and at the request of the company".